8HemLeT8/PackmanV10/README.md

 	Then the game will start running .

 	**How the player is moving?**
-	After "Run" was activated and the game is running "player" movement is mouse sensative moving the "player" to the location of the mouse clicks.
+	After "Run" was activated and the game is running "player" movement is mouse sensative moving the "player" to the location of the mouse click.

 2. **Manual Mode**